-	The following flowchart explains the different combinations for these parameters and the resulting conditions for the directory and self-service sign-up.
+The following flowchart explains the different combinations for these parameters and the resulting conditions for the tenant and self-service sign-up.

-The details of this setting can be retrieved by the following powershell cmdlet Get-MsolCompanyInformation.
-For more infromation on this, see Get-MsolCompanyInformation.
+The details of this setting can be retrieved by the following PowerShell cmdlet Get-MsolCompanyInformation.
+For more information on this, see Get-MsolCompanyInformation.